agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **re-write Claim**: Life expectancy of many countries has increased by 8 years from 1955 to 2015.

-**Note**: Whether it was due to public health improvements is skipped
+**Note**: Whether it was due to public health improvements is skipped.

 **Example-sub**: